Shinleon/computationTree/README.md

  so that you could write out instead of typing.

 8. negatives. so you can type -VAR instead of (0-VAR) for the negative of a variable

+9. Memory locality.
+Asking for one large malloc call upfront and then allocating all my structures in that memory call and freeing them in that memory block so that I can guarantee that they're close in memory address, maybe giving some sort of speed gain(?)